Recursive properties of the characteristic polynomial of weighted lattices: Preliminaries

+Every modular lattice is both upper and lower semimodular, while the converse holds for lattices of finite length.
+If $\mL$ has no infinite chains and is either lower or upper semimodular, then it has the Jordan-Dedekind chain property, which means that any pair maximal chains from $A$ to $B$ in $\mL$ have the same length.
+Furthermore, this implies that $\mL$ is graded with respect to its height function, i.e., if $X,Y \in \mL$ and $X \lessdot Y$, then $\h(Y)=\h(X)+1$.
+Finally, if $\mL$ is lower (respectively, upper) semimodular, then for any anti-isomorphism $\varphi$ on $\mL$, we have that $\varphi(\mL)$ is upper (respectively, lower) semimodular.
+The interested reader is referred to \cite{romanlattice} for further details.

-\begin{notation} Throughout this paper, $\mL$ will denote a modular, complemented lattice ordered under $\leq$ with meet $\wedge$ and join $\vee$.
+\begin{notation} Throughout this paper, unless stated otherwise, $\mL$ will denote a lattice of finite length $n$, with order relation $\leq$, meet $\wedge$, and join $\vee$.
 We will denote atoms of $\mL$ in lowercase, while if the height of an element is not specified to be 1, we will use uppercase.
 We write $\mH$ to denote the coatoms of $\mL$ and we write $\mA$ to denote the set of atoms of $\mL$. \end{notation}